lin-lin/Quantum290/README.md

 # MATH 290:electron:

-### 🌟 Virtual quantum many-body seminar, 2020 Fall to 2021 Summer
+### 🌟 Virtual quantum many-body seminar, 2020 Fall to 2021 Fall

 - **When:** 🕒 Fridays 10AM-12PM
 - **Where:** 💻 Zoom.
 Please send me an email (linlin at math dot